Alf825/holbertonschool-shell/init_files_variables_and_expansions/README.md

-creates local variable with value of school creates global variable BEST script that prints the result of the addition of 128
+creates local variable with value of school creates global variable BEST script that prints the result of the addition of 128 prints the result of power divided by divide